 Thinking about this question, I wanted to mention a story that we witnessed at a few months back.

 That being said, we wanted to take a look at some facts.
-Mechanical engineering is a widespread field with a ton of opportunities.
-So we thought it is illogical to assume that engineers lack jobs due to lack of opportunities.
+Mechanical engineering is a wide field with a ton of opportunities.
+So we thought it is illogical to assume that engineers lack jobs due to a lack of opportunities.
 Here are a few facts that reveal otherwise:

-The image above proves that the automobile industry has been on rise, which would lead to increase in opportunities.
+The image above proves that the automobile industry has been rising, which would lead to an increase in opportunities.
 As of September 2018, the IBEF (India Brand Equity Foundation) revealed the following numbers.
 You can find the whole article

-Overall, the engineering industry has witnessed growth in the past few years and hence, opportunities for engineers are on rise.
+Overall, the engineering industry has witnessed growth in the past few years and hence, opportunities for engineers are rising.
 Yet, mechanical and other engineers find themselves jobless.
 Why?
 The answer is simple – We lack the skill set the industry expects us to have.

-For example, take a look at what the some of the job openings list as requirements:
+For example, take a look at what some of the job openings list as requirements:

-Speaking of portfolio, the industries today care more about your practical experience rather than your degree.
+Speaking of the portfolio, the industries today care more about your practical experience rather than your degree.
 A diploma holder with good experience can work equal or above a graduate with less experience.
 How?
-Because the former carries around a portfolio that speaks more about hands-on experience than the latter.
-What your portfolio testifies about your skill set is more important than the degree you carry.
+Because the former carries around a portfolio that speaks more about the hands-on experience than the latter.
+What your portfolio testifies about your skillset is more important than the degree you carry.
 It is therefore more important to build your portfolio by working on projects or doing internships.

 And so, that’s what Mr. Krishnan did.
 He enrolled in the and decided to develop his knowledge in the field.
 After more than 90 hours of hard work, he reaped his benefits.
 Krishnan was offered the Research Assistant position at IIT-Hyderabad and is now expecting a full-time opportunity in Germany.
 He was able to ace the interviews based on the projects that he had worked on.
-You can find his projects by clicking on this .
-You can also view Krishnan’s testimony here:
+You can find his projects.
+You can also view Krishnan’s testimonial here: